Faculty

 Teaching Resources

 In addition to providing one-on-one consultations, we offer a number of programs and resources to support faculty in integrating community-engaged learning into their courses.
-Each fall, we host a Publicly-Engaged Pedagogy (PEP) Faculty Learning Community.
-In this program, stipended participants meet together once a month during the semester—usually over a meal from a local restaurant.
-In addition to becoming a sharing and support group for each other, we work together to develop community-engaged learning projects and partners for an upcoming course.
-Most people finish the learning community with a “shovel ready” community-engaged learning course, a Harward Center staff member who will support that course whenever it’s taught, and a new group of colleagues/friends.
-In the fall of 2021, our Faculty Fellow Leslie Hill hosted a faculty learning community focused on approaching Community-Engaged Learning with a Racial Justice Lens, and we have previously hosted reading groups focused on common texts such as The Student Companion to Community Engaged Learning to foster conversation about the goals and challenges of Community-Engaged Learning.
+Each fall, we host a Publicly-Engaged Pedagogy (PEP) Community of Practice for faculty interested in developing or significantly revising a CEL course.
+In this program, participants meet together once a month during the semester—usually over a meal from a local restaurant—to consider the history, guiding principles, and effective practices of CEL.
+In addition to becoming a supportive community of practice for each other, participants work together to develop community-engaged learning projects and partners for an upcoming course.
+Most faculty finish the experience with a “shovel ready” community-engaged learning course, a Harward Center staff member who will support that course whenever it ias taught, and a new group of colleagues/friends.

-The Harward Center also offers Faculty Discretionary Grants of up to $500 to support community-engaged activities in a community-engaged learning course.
+The Harward Center also offers CEL Project Grants of up to $500 to faculty to support community-engaged activities in a community-engaged learning course.
 Such activities might include project materials, transportation, or guest speaker honoraria.
-We have also supported faculty members in successful applications for competitive grants and fellowships such as the Periclean Faculty Leadership Program which supports faculty in developing community partnerships and community-engaged learning opportunities for their students.
+We have also supported faculty members in successful applications for competitive grants and fellowships such as the Periclean Faculty Leadership Program, which supports faculty in developing community partnerships and community-engaged learning opportunities for their students, and the Bonner Foundation’s CEL Initiative Grant, which supports course development work.

 Scholarship and Professional Development Resources